SkyeVault/Main/rainkeep/README.md

 # Rainkeep — Arynwood Terminal

-**Rainkeep** is the codebase for [Arynwood.com](https://arynwood.com), a hand-coded terminal-inspired website documenting the creation of decentralized tools, blockchain infrastructure, and open-source digital craftsmanship.
+**Rainkeep** is the codebase for [Arynwood.com](https://arynwood.com), a terminal-inspired website documenting the creation of decentralized tools, blockchain infrastructure, and open-source digital craftsmanship.

 Arynwood is the public-facing interface of a larger creative and technical endeavor — blending development, storytelling, and system-building into a transparent workflow anyone can follow.